cetzz/test_LN/README.md

 The [] brackets mean that it is not necessary, so /films/ can also be /films

-And the {} curly brackets mean that it is a variable, so if the id was 1, /vehicles/{id}/ would be /vehicles/1/
+The {} curly brackets mean that it is a variable, so if the id was 1, /vehicles/{id}/ would be /vehicles/1/

 **INIT:**